thatguycalledrob/gps-tracking/pi-cloud-components/cloud-server/README.md

 The following files in this directory:
 ```
 1.   key.json     ->      this is your GCP project service account key

 2.   secret.json  ->      this is a "password" - nothing fancy just classic private-private key
+                          the file format is as follows:

+                          {
+                            "secret": "my-secret-here"
+                          }
 ```

 ## Usage